 When the topic of poor posture-related pain comes up, the first assumption is that it’s your back and neck that will feel the burn.
 However, it cannot be overstated that posture is the positioning of the whole body, not just one part of it.
 Bad posture can cause a myriad of different effects, including pinched nerves, stiffness, and even a loss of balance.
 However, there is one particular side effect of bad posture that can cause so much anxiety that it sends people running to the ER in a panic: chest pain.
 You may not have considered that chest pain can actually be caused by non-cardiac issues, such as bad posture or a misalignment in the spine.
-But those are common causes of chest pain, and we’re going to look directly at how bad posture can bring about pain in the front of your chest.
+But those are common causes of chest pain, and we’re going to explore the answers to the question, “Does poor posture cause chest pain?”

-The first question you’re likely to hear when discussing this subject is a simple one: why does hunching my back make my chest hurt?
+The first question you’re likely to hear when discussing this subject is a simple one: Can bad posture cause chest pain?
 Aren’t they two completely different parts of my body?
 The answer is yes, but as with the numerous parts in a car, a fault in one area can lead to the degradation of another.
 This is why, for example, getting back pain treatment can also alleviate other ailments that may seem unrelated at first glance.
 Your mental health can even be connected to the state of your back, so chest pain is not out of the question.

 Upper-Crossed Syndrome